Hadacol: The Hadacol Caravan

-LeBlanc was an entrepreneur in other areas too, but it is Hadacol that made him famous outside Louisiana.
-For his "Hadacol Goodwill Caravan" touring shows (the last of the big-time "medicine shows"), LeBlanc brought in Hollywood celebrities, including Roy Acuff, Milton Berle, Lucille Ball, Minnie Pearl, Connee Boswell, Mickey Rooney, Bob Hope, Cesar Romero, Dorothy Lamour, Carmen Miranda, George Burns and Gracie Allen, Judy Garland, Jack Dempsey, Chico Marx, Hank Williams and James Cagney to help him market the product.
-He also sponsored a separate touring show featuring notable jazz and blues musicians to attract black customers.
-Admission to the Hadacol gala was two Hadacol boxtops for adults, one for children.
-Considering that the 8-ounce bottle cost $1.25 and the "family size" 24-ounce bottle cost $3.50 each during the late 1940s, this was not cheap (adjusted for inflation, the prices would be around $10 and $30 in 2007).
-Sales of the tonic at the shows were brisk.

 According to musician Weldon "Big Bill" Lister, who performed in the Hadacol Caravan, "The only way you could get into that show was with a Hadacol boxtop, And believe me, we played to crowds of ten, twelve thousand people a night.
 Back in those days there wasn't many auditoriums that would hold that many people.
 We played ball parks, race tracks - you know anywhere where they had enough big bleachers to handle those kind of crowds."
 The final show was on 17 September 1951.
 Paul Schrader wrote a script entitled Eight Scenes from the Life of Hank Williams, which has not yet been produced.
 It includes a sequence on his performances with the Hadacol Caravan.